The biography and position statement for the 2014 IEEE Vice President, Member and Geographic Activities is listed below.

 Women in Engineering Conference Organizing Committee, 2011.

 - Oversee ten inter-related projects that involve a number of IEEE organizational units.
 The objective is to develop new initiatives for engaging membership in the US and reverse membership declines.

 - Volunteer leader for creating the Metropolitan Area Workshops as part of the R1-6 strategy.

-- Oversaw efforts to create the two pilot offerings of these workshops in 2011.
-They achieved an 80% satisfaction response from attendees and recruited new members (>15% of attendees) to join IEEE, exceeding established goals.
+- Oversaw efforts to deliver six workshops in 2011 and 2012.
+Achieved an 80% satisfaction response from attendees and recruited new members (more than 15% of attendees) to join IEEE, exceeding established goals.

 - SPIE Machine Vision and Applications Conference, 2003–2007.
 Organizing committee member and part of a successful initiative to increase industrial participation and improve quality of paper submissions.

 - ASME Manufacturing Science and Engineering Conference, 2010.
 Served as the host organization financially responsible for this 300-person conference that was held in Erie, PA, in 2010.
 Successfully raised $60,000 (USD) in conference sponsorship.